-Although the production of bear bile, and the trade of bear products, have been banned by law since 2005, approximately 800 bears – mainly Asiatic black bears – are kept on over 250 bear farms in Vietnam.
-Many are illegally abused for the extraction of their bile.
+Although the sale and the possession of bear bile have been banned by law since 2005, today still many bears – mainly Asiatic black bears – are kept on bear farms in Vietnam.
+Many are illegally abused for the extraction of bear bile.

-In the framework of the #savethesaddestbears campaign, FOUR PAWS has committed itself to end the torment of bile bears in Vietnam.
+In the framework of the #SaddestBears campaign, FOUR PAWS has set itself the task of ending the torment of bile bears in Vietnam.

 Biggest FOUR PAWS mission in Vietnam: Seven bile bears rescued from cruel captivity

 Unexpected bile bear rescue in Vietnam - 3 nameless Asiatic black bears.
 Now they got the names: Lili, Lulu and Lac.

 Bears Chuoi, Tao and Le are rescued and brought to our sanctuary after 20 years of suffering.

 Bear cubs Mi and Tam are released into their outdoor enclosure!

 In the biggest FOUR PAWS rescue operation to date, we saved five bile bears Keo, Lim, San, Dieu and Khoai Lang.

 Bear cubs Mi and Tam are rescued from the illegal wildlife trade and taken into our care.